-Policy 10: Refunding Bonds
+Policy 11: Refunding Bonds

 The Board may advance refund bonds or call outstanding bonds prior to their final maturity from time to time to achieve positive net present value savings to the State.
-Refunding bonds will only be issued when there is a clear economic benefit to the State, and as a general matter the Board seeks to achieve a net present value savings target of three percent or greater when considering the issuance of advance refunding bonds.
-The Board also seeks to refund bonds on a current basis at the time of the issuance of new money bonds when a positive net present value can be achieved.
+Refunding bonds will only be issued when there is a clear economic benefit to the State, and as a general matter the Board seeks to achieve a net present value savings target of 3 percent or greater when considering the issuance of advance refunding bonds.
+The State also seeks to refund bonds on a current basis at the time of the issuance of new money bonds when a positive net present value can be achieved.
 The life of any refunding bonds will not exceed the life of the bonds being refunded.
 The Board evaluates its outstanding bonds on an ongoing basis to identify bond refunding and cash and economic defeasance opportunities.

-Policy 11: Credit Enhancements
+Policy 12: Credit Enhancements

 The Board regularly considers the use of credit enhancement, primarily through the use of bond insurance, to reduce the net cost of its debt.
-As a general matter, the Board pre-qualifies its bonds for bond insurance on a bidder-option basis, and the determination of the cost effectiveness of utilizing such insurance is made through the competitive bid process.
+As a general matter, the Board prequalifies its bonds for bond insurance on a bidder-option basis, and the determination of the cost effectiveness of utilizing such insurance is made through the competitive bid process.

-Policy 12: Method of Sale
+Policy 13: Method of Sale

-It is the Board's policy to issue its bonds, including current refunding bonds, through a competitive bidding process.
+The Board issues its bonds, including current refunding bonds, through a competitive bidding process.
 The Board sells its bonds through open, online bid platforms and awards the sale of bonds on a lowest true interest cost basis.
 From time to time, the Board may select an investment banking team for the purpose of the negotiated sale of advance refunding bonds, and may issue advance refunding bonds through a negotiated sale if the Board determines that it is in the best interest of the State.

-Policy 13: Investment of Bond Proceeds
+Policy 14: Investment of Bond Proceeds

-Bond proceeds are invested with the State Treasurer in the Bond Proceeds Investment Pool (BPIP).
+Bond proceeds are invested with the State Treasurer in the Tax-Exempt and Taxable Bond Proceeds Investment Pools (collectively "BPIP") as set forth in the State Treasurer's Investment Policy.
 The investment objectives of the BPIP are to preserve capital, provide liquidity and generate the highest return possible.
-All investments are in accordance with the State Treasurer's Investment Policy.
+All investments are in accordance with the State Treasurer's Investment Policy, which is approved by the Board.

-The BPIP investment strategy is a two-tiered money market and enhanced cash strategy, which aims to (i) preserve capital and provide liquidity by investing in short-term (0 to 3 year) fixed income securities with the highest investment grade ratings (triple-A), and (ii) earn excess returns relative to traditional money market strategies by slightly increasing duration consistent with the timing of the need for funds and allowing for a broader range of investment grade ratings (A rated or above).
-Monthly position reports and quarterly performance reports can be found on the State Treasurer's website at www.stonm.org.
+The BPIP investment strategy is a two-tiered money market and enhanced cash strategy, which aims to (i) preserve capital and provide liquidity by investing in short-term (0 to 3 year) fixed income securities with high investment grade ratings per the State Treasurer's Investment Policy, and (ii) earn excess returns relative to traditional money market strategies by slightly increasing duration consistent with the timing of the need for funds.

+Monthly position reports and quarterly performance reports can be found on the State Treasurer's website at www.nmsto.gov.

-Policy 14: Arbitrage Rebate and Tax Compliance
+Policy 15: Arbitrage Rebate and Tax Compliance